Coffee-fueled-deadlines/OSRSBytes/README.md

 ## Introduction

-OSRSBytes is an all-in-one Python library for Old School Runescape (OSRS) that features Item Information Lookup, Hiscores, and Market information.
+OSRSBytes is an all-in-one Python library for Old School Runescape (OSRS) that features Item Information Lookup, Hiscores, and Market information from RSBuddy.

 ### Example Invocation (Hiscores)
 ```python